ayman-ibrahim/CoordinatorPattern/README.md

 3- connect the viewController to the coordinator, ViewController shall no more be responsible for creating other viewControllers and presenting it, remove tight coupling.

-///
+###
 1- how and when use child coordinators avoid massive coordinators

 2- navigate backword
 what happens if U have multiple viewControllers being shown in the child Coordinator (some other view presented modally) ... viewDidDispear will be called prematurely

 3- passing data between coordinators
-4- coordinated tab bar controller
-5- handling segues
-6- protocols and closures
+Key is one ViewController does not know that other exisit, passing data to the coordinator then can go any where(triger a network request or open another view), the coordinator figures out the destination it decide what the values should mean